dice-iit/dice-iit.github.io/_members/paliouras.md

 publications: 'author^=*Paliouras'

 teaser: >
-    Head of The AI Lab SKEL of IIT, NCSR Demokritos in Athens, Greece.
+    Research director and Head of The AI Lab SKEL of IIT, NCSR Demokritos in Athens, Greece.

 profile:
     name: George Paliouras